Muzietto/littleFunkyJavascripter/README.md

 DEBITS AND CREDITS
 ------------------
-I know this Javascript code is just a bunch of global stuff, but it's not meant to be used in any other way that a study aid.
+I know this Javascript code is just a bunch of global stuff, but it's not meant to be used in any other way than as a study aid.

 I am in debt of course with Daniel P. Friedman, Matthias Felleisen and Duane Bibby (the last one for all those cute elephants...)